Danil-Kutnyy/Neuroevolution/README.md

 So, in the process of expression, the protein is added to a proteins_list, simulating gene expression, and then it can do its function.
 However, there are a few additional steps before the protein is expressed.
 There are repression proteins.
 They are used to repress gene expression and they work similarly to gene expression activation, but in the opposite direction.
 They can encode a special sequence and strength of silence, so that the transcription rate lowers, depending on how close the binding expression occurs and what the strength of silence is.

-The gene splicing mechanism cuts the gene into different pieces, then deletes introns and recombines exons.
+Then there is also a gene splicing mechanism cuts the gene into different pieces, then deletes introns and recombines exons.
 Splicing can also be regulated in the cell by a special slicing regulation protein.

 ![image splicing](https://preview.redd.it/poiu8b6q6eia1.jpg?width=400&format=pjpg&auto=webp&v=enabled&s=65690c2e4b3e7fb3e90c77af4d295e9b1e12593b)